eslint-stylistic/eslint-stylistic/docs/guide/getting-started.md

 We also provide an unified plugin [`@stylistic/eslint-plugin`](/packages/default) that merges rules from all 3 plugins.

-## Migration

 ::: tip
-Before you start, check the [project progress](/contribute/project-progress) first to see the current status and understand potential breaking changes to migrate.
+Check the [project progress](/contribute/project-progress) first to learn more about the current status of this project.
 :::

+## Migration

 Please refer to the [migration guide](/guide/migration) for more details.